Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

-An isomorphism of dull graphs preserves the extremal and fat vertices labels.
-So it sends the set of vertices that were $\max$ and $\min$ in the decorated graph of $S^1 \acts (M,\omega)$ to the set of vertices that were $\max$ and $\min$ in the decorated graph of $S^1 \acts (M',\omega')$.
-If it sends the vertex that was $\max$ to the vertex that was $\max$ and $\min$ to $\min$, then, on the vertices and edges of the connected components of the extremal vertices, it coincides with the map induced from the identity on the extended decorated graph.
+An isomorphism of dull graphs preserves the labels on extremal and fat vertices.
+So it sends the set of vertices that are $\max$ and $\min$ in the decorated graph of $S^1 \acts (M,\omega)$ to the set of vertices that are $\max$ and $\min$ in the decorated graph of $S^1 \acts (M',\omega')$.
+Assume first that it sends the vertex that is $\max$ in $M$ to the vertex that is $\max$ in $M'$ and $\min$ to $\min$.
+Then, on the vertices and edges of the connected components of an extremal vertex it coincides with the map induced from permutations of identical chains.
+Such a permutation only affects the chains in the connected component of the extremal vertex.
 This can be seen by induction on the number of edges in the shortest path to an extremal vertex.
-Similarly, if it sends $\max$ to $\min$ and $\min$ to $\max$, then on the vertices and edges in the connected components of the extremal vertices, it coincides with the map induced from a flip of the extended decorated graph.
-In both cases, since the adjacency relation and the edge labels are preserved, on any other connected component, that is, a chain as described above, it coincides either with the map induced from the identity or with the map induced from a full flip of the extended decorated graph.
+Similarly, if it sends $\max$ to $\min$ and $\min$ to $\max$, then on the vertices and edges in the connected components of an extremal vertex, it coincides with the map induced from a flip of the extended decorated graph, possibly followed by permutations of identical chains.
+In both cases, since the adjacency relation and the edge labels are preserved, all other connected components are chains not containing an extremal vertex.
+On these remaining components, the dull graph isomorphism coincides either with the map induced from the identity; a permutation of identical chains; or with the map induced from a flip, possibly followed by a permutation of identical chains.